Changing the PIN codes and PUK code of the ID-card

 Whenever possible, please choose a mobile ticket before visiting the service.

 The applicable fees for the re-issuance of the code envelope can be found on the Police and Border Guard Board website.
 We definitely recommend changing automatically issued PIN codes immediately to ones that are easy for you to remember without having to write them down.
 You can change your PIN codes yourself in the DigiDoc4 application: this is simple and only takes a few minutes.
-Make sure to take good care of your PIN and PUK codes and keep them safe!
+For ID-cards issued after 17.
+November 2025, the PIN2 code must be changed in DigiDoc4 application before the first digital signature can be made.

 If your ID-card PINs are lost while abroad and returning to Estonia is not possible, you can obtain a new code envelope from a foreign representation of the Republic Estonia.